thingSoC/thingSoC/examples/eagle6/TSOC-ESP8266-EM/README.md

 **thingSoC Reference Designs** are example thingSoC implementations that implement various reference and testing circuits for demonstrating the use of the thingSoC libraries.
-These reference designs can serve as starting templates for user designs.
+These reference designs are complete designs and can also serve as starting templates for users to customize.

 **TSOC-ESP8266-EM** includes an ESP8266-07/12 format Wi-Fi module, along with an I2C NVSRAM (or EEPROM) for storing the board configuration information, RGB LED for status, TMP102 Temperature Sensor, and an ATECC108 Authentication device.

 ---------------------------------------

-For ESP8266 Documentation (esp. toolchain info) see [NurdSpace](https://nurdspace.nl/ESP8266)

 [![thingSoC TSOC-ESP8266-EM](http://thingsoc.github.io/img/projects/TSOC-ESP8266-EM/TSOC-ESP8266-EM_top.png)
 *TSOC-ESP8266-EM*](https://github.com/thingSoC/TSOC-ESP8266-EM)